Course Identification

 15.4 Passover

-6.5 The role of cell death in immune defense and pathology: The TNF family, the extrinsic apoptotic pathway and necroptosis – Part II (David Wallach)
+22.4 The TNF family, the extrinsic apoptotic pathway, necroptosis and pyroptosis – Part II (David Wallach)

 Learning Outcomes